What is a Non-Cash Charge?

 Depreciation occurs when the value of an asset decreases due to factors like obsolescence and wear and tear.
 When accounting for depreciation, the yearly reduction in value is included as a non-cash charge on the income statement.

-Depreciation is included as a non-cash charge every year until the value of the asset becomes zero.
+Depreciation is included as a non-cash charge every year until the value of the asset is reduced to its salvage value.

 Depletion is a way for corporations to account for reductions in the quantity of a product’s natural reserves and is most commonly used in resource sectors such as mining, timber, or natural gas.
 As a product’s reserves are depleted, the cost of the depleted resources is recorded as a non-cash charge.